 Step 4: The AMF forwards the Key request to the AUSF instance which is capable of authentication, authorization and key derivation for the ProSe UE-to-Network relay communication.

 Step 5: The AUSF generates the REAR Key for Remote UE communication via UE-to-Network relay.
-REAR key will be used for deriving the ProSe key KNR_ProSe.
+The REAR key will be used for deriving the ProSe key KNR_ProSe.

 Input to the Key Derivation Function for deriving the REAR key is as follows: